How Sources work

 to declaratively control your application’s observability without tying it to your application manifests.

 You should also define RBAC policies that restrict access to only what is needed to work with Source objects.
-In other words, your observability team may not require the ability to view deployments in a namespace to manage the instrumentation for those deployments.

 For example, the following Role grants full editor permissions for Sources: